 Good Samaritan Society - George is a small non-profit nursing home located in George, Iowa.
-With an A overall grade, we ranked this nursing home in the top fifth of all nursing homes in the nation.
-Based on our ratings, this place is simply as good as it gets.
-One of the best aspects of this nursing home's stellar report card is its inspection grade.
-We discuss inspections in the next paragraph.
+After receiving an A overall grade, this nursing home has the prestigious distinction of being one of the 100 best nursing homes in Iowa.
+This is an impressive accomplishment in a state with a long list of elite facilities.
+Based on our assessment, this place is simply as good as it gets.
+One of the best aspects of this nursing home's exemplary profile is its inspection rating.
+Inspection reports are discussed in the next section.

 Good Samaritan Society - George